MobilityData/gtfs-realtime-bindings/dotnet/UPDATING.md

 nuget push GtfsRealtimeBindings-X.Y.Z.nupkg
 ```
 ## Run Unit Test
-In order to run the unit test navigate to the `\dotnet\tests` directory in command line.
-Then run the unit tests using
+In order to run the unit test navigate to the `\dotnet\tests` directory in command line and enter the following command

 ```
 dotnet run
 ```

+Alternatively open GtfsRealtimeBindings.sln using Visual Studio and then run GtfsRealtimeTest.cs using the Visual Studio interface.